Colposcopy Technology at Cherokee Women’s for Abnormal Pap Smears

 With the DySIS system, patients may choose to watch the scan as the doctor performs it, and the DySIS allows the doctor to store images captured from the scan.
 By storing these images, later scans can compare cervical changes over time.

-Contact Cherokee Women’s Health with any questions related to cervical health or to learn more about the DySIS Advanced Cervical Imaging System, a new technology which can put your mind at ease.
+Call Cherokee Women’s Health at 770.720.7733 with any questions related to cervical health or to learn more about the DySIS Advanced Cervical Imaging System.
+Or, request an appointment online.